alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

             {
                 // If this throws, assume middleware/global handlers translate + log infra failures.
                 _repo.Save(user);
-                // This doesn't have to be a string, it could be some new status object that gets serialized
-                // Also, this is at the boundary, so, this should go to the outside world as fast as possible return "User deactivated";
+                return "User deactivated";
             },
             err: e => $"Deactivate failed: {e.Code} - {e.Message}");